kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

       <orbit-prompt
         question="Why is preventing the next pandemic a big issue?" answer="Pandemics are big in scale, tractable, and unfairly neglected.
-        Much less is spent on preventing pandemics compared to counterterrorism, while the number of deaths due to covid-19 far exceed the number of deaths from terrorism."
+        Much less is spent on preventing pandemics compared to counterterrorism, while the number of deaths due to covid-19 far exceed that of terrorism."
       ></orbit-prompt>
       <orbit-prompt
         cloze="It’s common to say that charity begins at home, but in effective altruism, charity begins {where we can help the most}."